 Women started making curtain, cushion covers and bags.
 Then the thought came that only stitching of curtains, cushion covers or bags will not satisfy their interest and need.
 They must get some economical benefits.
 So we started approaching various people to get the opportunity of exhibiting and selling the products made by them.
 Many raised their hands and we got opportunities to exhibit the products.
 We set up our exhibition at corporates like TCS, Nelson under their CSR scheme.Then we approached to Centre Square Mall authorities to provide us a place where we can put up our stalls and attract crowds.
 From then we started this venture under the name Churni in 2015..
 We also got opportunities to put up our stalls in IOC, ONGC, NEXA and got good responses.

-After hosting exhibitions in various localities of the city and selling our products by the word of mouth, Churni became self sustaining in a mere two years; the trust doesn’t have to support this initiative, Churni has been able to establish it’s own store to display and sell it’s products at Sama, Vadodara in 2018 with the support of a well-wisher.
+After hosting exhibitions in various localities of the city and selling our products by the word of mouth, Churni became self sustaining in a mere two years; the trust doesn’t have to support this initiative, Churni has been able to establish it’s own store to display and sell it’s products.
+In October, 2021 our store moved from Sama to a new location in Alkapuri, Vadodara.
 We distribute all our sale proceeds after deducting the production cost among our ladies.
 We have been working with two units of ladies, in Sanjay Nagar and Jetalpur.

-In 2019, we have collaborated with THERMAX and signed an MoU to scale our Churni initiative.
-We have started a third unit in Lasundra to vocationally train the ladies and mothers there.
-Our Pathshala initiative will work with their children once we move into our new hostel at Lasundra.
+CORPORATE SPONSORS: In 2019, we collaborated with THERMAX and signed an MoU to scale our Churni initiative.
+We started a third unit in Lasundra to vocationally train the ladies and mothers there.

-We have a current strength of 29 ladies working under Churni’s banner.
+We have a current strength of 21 ladies and girls working under Churni’s banner.
 On an average they earn three thousand rupees per month.
-We are trying hard to get them to earn more to live a comparatively better life.This is the voyage of Churni with an aim to hold the hands of the underprivileged section and strengthen their economical status and provide the exposure for them to inculcate.
+We are trying hard to get them to earn more to live a comparatively better life.This is the voyage of Churni with an aim to hold the hands of the underprivileged section and strengthen their economical status.
 When families are empowered, the parents understand the value of education and participate actively in their children’s education and future.
+Many of our ladies are mothers to our Pathshala & Pathbhavan children.

-Our team of Churni ladies are divided into 3 units –
+Our team of Churni ladies are divided into 2 units by location –

 Meet Our Team